Apatheism: Arguments and rationale

 Apatheism considers the question of the existence or nonexistence of deities to be fundamentally irrelevant in every way that matters.
 This position should not be understood as a skeptical position in a manner similar to that of, for example, atheists or agnostics who question the existence of deities or whether we can know anything about them.

 Adam Scott Kunz has argued that apatheism's opposite is zeal, just as atheism's opposite is theism.
 Instead of viewing apatheism as a different form of belief, Kunz argues that apatheism and zeal can interact with atheism and theism on a two-dimensional spectrum similar to a political spectrum.
 A person can be a theist, while at the same time have an attitude of apatheism (such beliefs are common in deism) or zeal toward questions of existence, loyalty, or involvement of deity.
 Likewise, an atheist can be either apatheistic or zealous.

 Neil Macdonald of CBC defines the apatheist as "someone who has absolutely no interest in the question of a god's (or gods') existence, and is just as uninterested in telling anyone else what to believe".

 Apatheists may feel that even if there are gods/deities and the existence and legitimacy of them were proven, it would not make a difference to them for one reason or another; therefore, which one(s), if any, are real does not matter and any discussion about it is meaningless.
 This approach is similar to that of practical atheism.
 An apatheist may also simply have no interest in the god debate simply for lack of interest in the topic.
-Another apatheistic argument states that morals do not come from god and that if a god exists, there would be no changes with regards to morality; therefore, a god's existence or non-existence is irrelevant.
+Another apatheistic argument states that morals do not come from god and that if a god exists, there would be no changes with regard to morality; therefore, a god's existence or non-existence is irrelevant.